Ed Husain: Education

-Husain has a BA in history from the University of North London, and later studied at SOAS, University of London, where he completed an MA in Middle Eastern Studies.
+Husain has a BA in history from the University of London, and later studied at SOAS, University of London, where he completed an MA in Middle Eastern Studies under Professor Gerald Hawting and Professor Charles Tripp.
+He also spent two years studying at the University of Damascus in Syria.

-His doctoral research was under the supervision of Sir Roger Scruton at The University of Buckingham.
+His doctoral research on The Common Intellectual Inheritance of Islam and the West was under the supervision of Sir Roger Scruton at The University of Buckingham.
+While many interpret Scruton as anti-Muslim, Husain saw Scruton as a friend of classical Islam.

 Career

 After completing his undergraduate degree, Husain worked for HSBC in London for several years.
 He then moved to Damascus, where he worked for the British Council teaching English whilst studying Arabic at the University of Damascus.
 After two years in Syria, Husain and his wife moved to Jeddah to be closer to the Muslim holy sites of Mecca and Medina while continuing to work for the British Council.

-Upon his return to Britain, Husain worked as a senior advisor to former UK Prime Minister Tony Blair.
-In 2008, he cofounded a think tank with the aim to "challenge extremist narratives while advocating pluralistic, democratic alternatives that are consistent with universal human rights standards" and to stand "for religious freedom, equality, human rights and democracy".
+Upon his return to Britain, Husain co-founded a think tank, the Quilliam Foundation, with Maajid Usman Nawaz.
+The aim of the organisation was to "challenge extremist narratives while advocating pluralistic, democratic alternatives that are consistent with universal human rights standards" and to stand "for religious freedom, equality, human rights and democracy".
+Husain then worked as a senior advisor at the Tony Blair Institute for Global Change.

 Husain later joined the Council on Foreign Relations in New York, where he was Senior Fellow in Middle Eastern Studies.
 He focused on trends within Arab Islamism, perceptions of the West in the Arab world, and US policy toward the Middle East, writing broadly on the Arab Spring and its implications for the region and foreign involvement.

 He was appointed to the Freedom of Religion or Belief Advisory Group of the British Foreign and Commonwealth Office in 2014.

 In 2017, Husain joined the Wilson Center as a Global Fellow in its Middle East Program.
 He was a Senior Fellow at Civitas: Institute for the Study of Civil Society in London, where he ran the 'Islam, the West, and Geopolitics' research project.

 Husain was appointed as a professor in the Walsh School of Foreign Service in Georgetown University in 2021 and a senior fellow and director of the Atlantic Council’s N7 Initiative in 2023.